DeltaManiac/deltamaniac.github.io/vault/dailybyte.d2.md

 ---
 id: 8CvV1rkawfYZGgMX
-title: Day 2
+title: Is Palindrome ??
 desc: ''
-updated: 1628434935907
+updated: 1629045670812
 created: 1628005470068
 nav_order: 2
 ---

 # Problem

 This question is asked by Facebook.

 Given a string, return whether or not it forms a palindrome ignoring case and non-alphabetical characters.

 Note: a palindrome is a sequence of characters that reads the same forwards and backwards.

 Ex: Given the following strings...